 “If we have to come back this way, you’re not gonna like it!”

 Skinnyman raised his hand.
-His underling’s eyes became wide with fear, before he made a fist and shoved it into his mouth.
-The fist wobbled, but remained in place until he fell to his knees, gagging and eyes watered.
+His underling’s eyes became wide with fear, and he made a fist and shoved it into his mouth.
+The fist wobbled, but continued to slide in further until he fell to his knees, gagging and eyes watered.
 Satisfied that his point was made, Skinnyman dropped the gesture.

 “Mind your manners.”